Equivariant Structure on Smash Powers: Category Theory

 We recall some of the basics of category theory.
-We assume that the reader is familiar with the notions in this chapter, but the explicit definitions allow for an easier transition to monoidal and enriched categories in the next sections.
-The canonical reference and source for these definitions is Chapter I of \cite{McL}, though we have allowed ourselves some reformulations for the sake of uniformity when switching to the enriched setting. \begin{example} For any functor, there is an identity natural transformation, and composition of natural transformation is associative.
-Therefore the set of functors $\catC \rightarrow \catD$, denoted by $\cat(\catC,\catD)$ is itself a category with morphisms the natural transformations.
-A category arising in this way this is called \emph{functor category}. \end{example}
+We assume that the reader is familiar with the notions in this chapter, but the explicit definitions allow for an easier transition to monoidal and enriched categories.
+The canonical reference and source for these definitions is Chapter I of \cite{McL}, though we have allowed ourselves some reformulations for the sake of uniformity when switching to the enriched setting.